PART 1 : a very lazy and cheap build

 In one segment I cut out a piece of a bar with the fine clipper… no particular reason.
 I was just curious how it’d look in the end. 🙂

 I imagined the fence being set in a stone base.

-Next comes your classic pencil and aluminium foil lump technique, to apply texture and indicate the stonework.
+Next comes your classic pencil and aluminum foil lump technique, to apply texture and indicate the stonework.

-I devided to round of the corners of the strip.
+I decided to round of the corners of the strip.
 That way, I could connect the different segments in angles without making it look awkward… hopefully.

 Sadly I forgot to take a picture for one step.
-In order to insert the bars properly into the styrofoam base, I punctured it at the different spots with a toothpick.
-I wanted to avoid needlessly ripping the foam appart by pressing the fence in.
+In order to insert the bars properly into the Styrofoam base, I punctured it at the different spots with a toothpick.
+I wanted to avoid needlessly ripping the foam apart by pressing the fence in.

 the fence was then glued into place… et voila: Mr Skelly enjoying his very own graveyard fence.